 Program overview

-The Motive Power Technician program is an accelerated Ontario College Diploma designed to equip students with essential automotive technical expertise in a condensed timeframe.
-This program spans two years and is delivered over three academic semesters, providing a comprehensive skill set for entry-level positions in the transportation service industry.
-Students engage in a blend of classroom instruction and extensive practical labs, focusing on various vehicle systems, including chassis, drivelines, fuel systems, electrical systems, and internal combustion engines.
-The program emphasizes hands-on learning, allowing students to apply theoretical knowledge through practical projects, preparing them for immediate employment upon graduation.
+The Motive Power Technician program is an accelerated two-year Ontario College Diploma designed to equip students with essential automotive technical expertise.
+Delivered over three academic periods, this program focuses on providing the skill set necessary for entry-level positions in the transportation service industry.
+Students engage in a combination of classroom-based learning and extensive practical labs, covering various vehicle systems such as chassis, drivelines, fuel systems, electrical systems, and internal combustion engines.
+The program emphasizes hands-on projects to reinforce theoretical knowledge, ensuring graduates are well-prepared to enter the workforce immediately upon completion.

-The Motive Power Technician program is structured to be completed in 42 weeks, typically over one calendar year from September to August.
-The program is divided into three academic semesters, ensuring a thorough understanding of automotive systems and practices.
+The Motive Power Technician program is structured to be completed in 42 weeks, spanning one calendar year from September to August.
+The program is divided into three academic periods, allowing students to progressively build their knowledge and skills.
 Key features of the program structure include:

-• Combination of classroom-based courses and practical labs.
+• Combination of classroom instruction and practical lab work.

 • Focus on hands-on projects to reinforce learning.